zeroluck/docs/sources/admin-guide/SCIM/index.md

 Authorization: Bearer 91732a27-fd00-487a-9dde-a6ed2fac6949
 ```

 How do you get one of these bearer tokens?
-You'll need to read up on the UMA protocol.
+You'll need to read up on the
-Basically, the first time you call the SCIM API's, oxTrust will return a 403 and permission
+UMA protocol.
+Basically, the first time you call the SCIM API, oxTrust
+will return both a 403 error code, and permission ticket.
+Your UMA
-ticket.
-Your UMA client will have to present this permission ticket to the oxAuth UMA Authorization API
+client will have to present this permission ticket to the oxAuth UMA
-endpoints (the rpt_endpoint) to obtain a token.
+Authorization API endpoints (the rpt_endpoint) to obtain a valid token.

 From the Gluu Server admin perspective, you'll need to make sure there is an UMA Scope created,
 and that this scope is associated with a policy that enables the client to call the SCIM API's.
 For example,